Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Methodology

 This formulation gives rise to a semantically structured learning process: \textit{i) Inner-Level (Evolve)}: For fixed algorithm parameters $\bm{\mathbf{\omega}}$, the inner loop performs K-step unrolled evolution of an initial population $\bm{\mathbf{x}}^0$.
 This unrolling implicitly defines the optimization trajectory, transforming initial samples into refined candidates. \textit{ii) Outer-Level (Meta-Train):} The outer loop treats the terminal population \( \bm{\mathbf{x}}^K \) as a response to the optimizer parameters \( \bm{\omega} \).
 A meta-objective \( \ell_{\mathtt{meta}}(\bm{\mathbf{x}}^K; \bm{\omega}) \) is computed to measure task performance, and gradients are backpropagated through the unrolling path to update \( \bm{\omega} \): $ \bm{\omega}^{t+1} = \bm{\omega}^{t} - \gamma \nabla_{\bm{\omega}} \ell_{\mathtt{meta}}(\bm{\mathbf{x}}^K; \bm{\omega}^{t}), $ where \( \gamma \) is the meta-step size.
 This teaches the operator to evolve more effective trajectories across tasks.

 \AlgLTwoE

-\subsection{Gradient-Derived Evolutionary Composite Solver}
+\subsection{Gradient-derived Evolutionary Composite Solver}

-To instantiate the non-expansive operator \( \mathcal{NU}(\cdot; \bm{\omega}) \) introduced above, we propose a hybrid mechanism that fuses the global exploration capability of evolutionary algorithms with the local refinement power of gradient descent.
-This {Gradient-Derived Evolutionary Composite (GEC)} solver operates in a dual-mode fashion.
+To instantiate the proposed operator \( \mathcal{NU}(\cdot; \bm{\omega}) \) introduced above, we propose a hybrid mechanism that fuses the global exploration capability of evolutionary algorithms with the local refinement power of gradient descent.
+This GEC solver operates in a dual-mode fashion.